cgiff9/tmfuck/README.md

 cd tmfuck
 make tmf
 ```
-If your OS does not provide xxHash, or you wish not to use your OS's package, the provided script [xxhash_conf.sh](../main/xxhash_conf.sh) can reconfigure the source files and download the necessary xxHash source files for you:
+If your OS does not provide xxHash, or you wish not to use your OS's package, the provided script [xxhash_conf.sh](../main/xxhash_conf.sh) can download the necessary xxHash source files for you:
 ```
 ./xxhash_conf.sh download
 make tmf